Political Realism in International Relations

 The Athenian argument is based on key realist concepts such as security and power, and is informed not by what the world should be, but by what it is.
 The Athenians disregard any moral talk and urge the Melians to look at the facts—that is, to recognize their military inferiority, to consider the potential consequences of their decision, and to think about their own survival (5.87; 5.101).
 There appears to be a powerful realist logic behind the Athenian arguments.
 Their position, based on security concerns and self-interest, seemingly involves reliance on rationality, intelligence, and foresight.
 However, upon close examination, their logic proves to be seriously flawed.
 Melos, a relatively weak state, does not pose any real security threat to them.
 The eventual destruction of Melos does not change the course of the Peloponnesian War, which Athens will lose a few years later.

 In the History, Thucydides shows that power, if it is unrestrained by moderation and a sense of justice, brings about the uncontrolled desire for more power.
 There are no logical limits to the size of an empire.
-Drunk with the prospect of glory and gain after conquering Melos, the Athenians engaged in war against Sicily.
-They paid no attention to the Melian argument that considerations of justice are useful to all in the longer run (5.90).
+Drunk with the prospect of glory and gain, after conquering Melos, the Athenians engage in a war against Sicily.
+They pay no attention to the Melian argument that considerations of justice are useful to all in the longer run (5.90).
 And, as the Athenians overestimate their strength and in the end lose the war, their self-interested logic proves to be very shortsighted indeed.

 It is utopian to ignore the reality of power in international relations, but it is equally blind to rely on power alone.
 Thucydides appears to support neither the naive idealism of the Melians nor the cynicism of their Athenian opponents.
 He teaches us to be on guard “against naïve-dreaming on international politics,” on the one hand, and “against the other pernicious extreme: unrestrained cynicism,” on the other (Donnelly 2000, 193).
-If he can be regarded as a political realist, his realism is nonetheless not a prefiguring of either realpolitik, in which traditional ethics is denied, or today's scientific neorealism, in which moral questions are largely ignored.
-Thucydides' realism, neither immoral nor amoral, can rather be compared to that of Hans Morgenthau, Raymond Aron, and other twentieth-century classical realists, who, although sensible to the demands of national interest, would not deny that political actors on the international scene are subject to moral judgment.
+If he can be regarded as a political realist, his realism nonetheless prefigures neither realpolitik, in which traditional ethics is denied, nor today’s scientific neorealism, in which moral questions are largely ignored.
+Thucydides’ realism, neither immoral nor amoral, can rather be compared to that of Hans Morgenthau, Raymond Aron, and other twentieth-century classical realists, who, although sensible to the demands of national interest, would not deny that political actors on the international scene are subject to moral judgment.

 Idealism in international relations, like realism, can lay claim to a long tradition.
 Unsatisfied with the world as they have found it, idealists have always tried to answer the question of “what ought to be” in politics.
 Plato, Aristotle, and Cicero were all political idealists who believed that there were some universal moral values on which political life could be based.
 Building on the work of his predecessors, Cicero developed the idea of a natural moral law that was applicable to both domestic and international politics.
 His ideas concerning righteousness in war were carried further in the writings of the Christian thinkers St. Augustine and St. Thomas Aquinas.
 In the late fifteenth century, when Niccolò Machiavelli was born, the idea that politics, including the relations among states, should be virtuous, and that the methods of warfare should remain subordinated to ethical standards, still predominated in political literature.